syncfusion-content/asp.net-core-docs/aspnet-core/strongly-typed-html-helper.md

 {% endhighlight %}

-When you press the “Submit” button on this page then it will post the data to the server and the code written with in datemodel action will validate the DatePicker value by checking the ModelState.IsValid property.
+When you press the “Submit” button on this page then it will post the data to the server and the code written with in CurrentDate action will validate the DatePicker value by checking the ModelState.IsValid property.
 If the DatePicker value is not selected, the ModelState.IsValid will return false and display error message.

 ![](stronlyTyped_images/strongly_typed_image4.png)